-In order to divide the individual projects more precisely into task packages, the table "Tasks" was created and linked to the project table - all tasks that belong to the project "Take a break - have a shot!", for example, are linked to it and at the same time also give a new structure to the task table.
-We have grouped the tasks per project so that everything remains clear.
+In order to divide the individual projects more precisely into task packages, the "Tasks" table was created and linked to the project table - all tasks that belong to the "Take a break - have a shot!" project, for example, are linked to it and at the same time also provide a new structure in the task table.
+We have grouped the tasks there per project so that everything remains clear.

 For easier handling of the tasks, we have integrated the Kanban plugin, which makes task management easy.
 In the Kanban manner, individual tasks can be transformed into a new status with one click, for example when the products for the campaign have been finally selected: Done!
 The Kanban plugin is based on the various views created in a table, so you can also create employee-specific views for your own Kanban boards.

 To ensure that you always have an eye on the time, we supplement our digital product management with the Timeline plug-in.
 It shows the course of time of your tasks in the form of a timeline.
 Always starting from the current date, a marker shows which tasks are still in time and which should already be completed.
 So you know at a glance whether your team is on schedule.

 Of course, it is enormously important in product management to keep an eye on the monthly sales figures.
 Many informative analyses can be made on the basis of the figures.
 Will the new product flop and not be accepted by the customers at all?
 Or will it be an absolute sales hit?
 Is it possibly selling better in Germany than in Switzerland?
 All such questions can be answered very quickly with the sales figures.